-The large increase in donations during the year were to help victims of the Grenfell tragedy.
-No expenditure was specified and the monies have been treated as unrestricted even though all the funds received specially for Grenfell did go towards the cost of helping the victims.
+The large increase in donations during last year were to help victims of the Grenfell tragedy.
+No expenditure was specified and the monies was treated as unrestricted even though all the funds received specially for Grenfell did go towards the cost of helping the victims.